jmbehlmann/reddit-playlistify/README.md

     The application will prompt you to authorize with Spotify.
 A browser window will open with an authorization prompt.
 After granting access, you will be redirected to a URL.
 Copy the full URL and paste it into the terminal when prompted.

-    The application will gather comments from a specified Reddit thread, extract album references, search for these albums on Spotify, create a playlist, and add the albums to that playlist.
+    The application will gather comments from the specified Reddit thread, extract album references, search for these albums on Spotify, create a playlist, and add the albums to that playlist.

 ## Dependencies